 The Neverending Story

 The Neverending Story follows the life of Bastian, a young boy reading a book about the mythical land of Fantasia.
 Fantasia is being destroyed by an evil being known as the Nothing.
 Soon, Bastian learns that Fantasia is a real place and he is in a never ending story.
 In order to save this land, Bastian needs to believe in the power of his imagination.
-Having entertained children of all ages since 1984, The Neverending Story and its two sequels is sure to inspire children’s own creativity.
+Having entertained children of all ages since 1984, The Neverending Story and its two sequels are sure to inspire children’s own creativity.

 Can you think of a better story to keep the little ones entertained over their extended break than this film about a mystical board game that causes havoc and destruction in the lives of its players?
 The 1995 fantasy adventure will certainly help your kids have a little adventure of their own amidst the boredom.
 Jumanji is followed by the 2017 Jumanji: Welcome To The Jungle and the 2019 Jumanji: The Next Level, ensuring even more fun for the rowdy rascals.